MircoDeAndreis/25-26/LAB_RIP_II_OSPF/README.md

-# OSPF Lab Exercise
+# OSPF Lab I
-**March 17, 2026**

 ## Abstract
 This lab uses the OSPF simple lab topology from Kathara with FRRouting (FRR).
-You will configure single-area OSPF, observe shortest paths influenced by interface costs, Designated Routers (DR), Link State Database (LSDB), and topology changes.
+You will configure single-area OSPF and observe shortest paths affected by interface costs, Designated Routers (DRs), the Link State Database (LSDB), and topology changes.

 Answer preparation questions before the lab and perform hands-on experiments during the session.